-A point-of-sale (POS) system, also referred to as a point-of-purchase (POP) system, is the technology that completes business transactions between customers and businesses.
+A POS system, also referred to as a point-of-purchase (POP) system, is the technology that completes transactions between customers and businesses.
 They have a simple interface with easy-to-use touchpads and a credit/debit card slot.
 However, behind the scenes, POS systems are highly complex and supported by many technologies, including checkout terminals, barcode scanners, secure servers, and other software and hardware.

 Choosing a POS system.

 There are POS systems for businesses in every industry, and you can tailor your system with custom add-ons and integrations.
 For example, suppose you own a restaurant.
 In that case, your system can feature your menu and a built-in reservation program, as well as tools that help you manage your food and beverage inventory, employees’ hours, and marketing efforts.

-When choosing a POS system for your business, it is a good idea to research the various options that are available and avoid purchasing the first one that catches you eye.
-Some important things to consider include the type of business you have, your monthly transaction volume, and the POS system’s features and functionalities.
+When choosing a system, it is good to research the available options and avoid purchasing the first one that catches your eye.
+Some important things to consider are the type of business, your monthly transaction volume, and the system’s features and functionalities.
 Moreover, make sure the systems you consider will work with your customer relationship management (CRM) system and any third-party apps or software that your business is currently using.

 One way to create a shortlist of POS system vendors is to ask other business owners for recommendations and read customer reviews online.
 You can also call vendors to learn more about their technologies and ask for online demonstrations.
-Seeing the POS system “in action” will give you a good idea of how easy it is for you and your employees to use it.
+Finally, seeing the POS system “in action” will give you a good idea of how easy it is for you and your employees to use it.

 Think of the future.